katur/eegi/README_database_migration.md

 # Database Migration Notes

-These notes are about migrating the genome-wide GI project data from the legacy MySQL database (GenomeWideGI on pleiades) to the redesigned MySQL database (eegi).
+These notes are about migrating the genome-wide GI project data from the legacy MySQL database (primarily pleiades.GenomeWideGI, plus Noah's SUP Secondary scores from pleiades.GWGI2.ScoreResultsManual) to the redesigned MySQL database (eegi).

 -----------------------------------------------------------------------------------